dogtail9/ProjectTemplateTutorial/README.md

 </WizardExtension>
 ```

-*Add the WizardExtension element to the vstemplate file int the item template project*
+*Add the WizardExtension element to the vstemplate file in the item template project*

 ```xml
 <DefaultName>Json.jc</DefaultName>